brianbad/Congo.com-API/README.md

     - USERS (Most endpoints require passing a JWT which can be generated using the /login endpoint referenced above.
 In Postman, this JWT can be passed via the Authorization tab, and selecting 'Bearer Token' as the type and pasting the JWT in the input box)
         - GET http://localhost:3000/users (Get all users)
-        - GET http://localhost:3000/users/:id (Get individual user by id)
+        - GET http://localhost:3000/users/:username (Get individual user by username)
-        - DELETE http://localhost:3000/users/:id (Delete individual user by id)
+        - DELETE http://localhost:3000/users/delete/:username (Delete individual user by username)
-        - POST http://localhost:3000/users (Create a new user)
+        - POST http://localhost:3000/users/create (Create a new user)
             - The data can be passed in via the request body as JSON, raw data (ie. name=John Doe&email=jdoe@email.com), or via Key/Value pairs (x-www-form-urlencoded)
-        - PUT http://localhost:3000/users/:id (Update the individual user by id)
+        - PUT http://localhost:3000/users/update/:username (Update the individual user by id)
             - The data can be passed in via the request body as JSON, raw data (ie. name=John Doe&email=jdoe@email.com), or via Key/Value pairs (x-www-form-urlencoded)